-This March 14 through the 20 it’s time to snuggle up and catch some Zs because it’s sleep awareness week and you deserve some rest!
+This Sleep Awareness Week® from March 9 to 15 is time to snuggle up and catch some Zs because you deserve some rest!
 Admit it, it’s likely you don’t let yourself get enough sleep.
 It’s not your fault, life is demanding.
 That’s why this March you owe it to yourself to get those extra hours you so desperately need.
 This annual event, created by the National Sleep Foundation, seeks to promote better sleep as a way to increase overall health and well-being.

 History of Sleep Awareness Week

-It’s a well-known fact that your sleep schedule is directly related to your overall health, that includes mentally and physically.
-Started in 2008, this annual event begins at the start of Daylight Saving Time when most Americans lose an hour of sleep.
-The change to Daylight Saving Time reminds us to make beneficial changes in our sleep routines to improve our sleep health.
-According to the National Sleep Foundation, Forty-five percent of Americans say that poor or insufficient sleep affected their daily activities at least once in the past seven days.
-The goal is to celebrate the benefits of good and healthy sleep and to draw attention to the burden of sleep problems and to promote the prevention and management of sleep disorders.
+It’s a well-known fact that your sleep schedule is directly related to your overall mental- and physical health.
+Launched in 1998 by the National Sleep Foundation, Sleep Awareness Week® begins at the start of daylight saving time when most Americans lose an hour of sleep.
+The change to daylight saving time reminds us to make beneficial changes in our sleep routines to improve our sleep health.
+According to the National Sleep Foundation, 45% of Americans say that poor or insufficient sleep affected their daily activities at least once in the past seven days.
+The goal is to celebrate the benefits of good and healthy sleep and to draw attention to the burden of sleep problems and promote the prevention and management of sleep disorders.

 Studies show that sleep loss and poor-quality sleep also lead to accidents and injuries on the job.
 In one study, workers who complained about excessive daytime sleepiness had significantly more work accidents, particularly repeated work accidents.
 They also had more sick days per accident.
 It also plays a critical role in thinking and learning.
 Lack of sleep impairs attention, alertness, concentration, reasoning, problem-solving, and makes it more difficult to learn.